troe27/UU-GWAS05/docs/index.md

  ```

-you should also use the resulting help-message to familiarise yourself with the usage and option list of crimap!
+you should also use the resulting help-message to familiarise yourself with the usage and option list of Cri-map!

 #### Input files
 compiling the software should have also resulted in some example files being created: in the same folder, there should be a file named ```chr7a.gen```.
 Copy it to your working directory.

 Cri-map is from a time before sequencing, and designed to work with very sparse and varied genetic data: allozymes, restriction assay data, or even plainly visible mendelian genetic markers such as earlobe-color,flower-petal color, etc.
 this means that the genetic data is not as standardised as you are used to.
 Also, these standards did not exist at the time the software was created.
 Therefore, Cri-map has its own input format.
-Crimap requires multiple input files.
+Cri-map requires multiple input files.
 The required files are a ```.gen``` , a ```.loc```, a ```.dat``` and a ```.par``` file,  the most important of which is the ```.gen``` file, which contains all the genotyping and pedigree information, and should be formatted like this:

 ```
 {# of families}